2019aliu/2019aliu.github.io/overview.md

 			<h2>Hello!
 Nice to meet you</h2>
 		</header>
 		<p>
 		Welcome to my personal webpage!
 Here, you'll find out everything about me, including my personal projects, industry experience, and more.
-I love to learn, particularly about computer science and its applications in other fields.
-My main hobbies since I was a little kid are swimming and playing the piano.
+I currently study computer science at Georgia Tech, and when I have time, I like to make food, workout, and swim.
 		<br/><br/>
 		Feel free to explore the site!
 Keep reading for more information on the highlights of this website.
 		</p>